atchapcyp/ShopifyEarly/README.md

 # Shopify Early
 ### Add to cart right on time
 It was a quick, 30 minute code I decided to create so that the 100T fam could have an easier time to buy some apparel.
 But I realize that this has potential through just static code, no server really required.
-I decided to challenge myself, slow build an app that runs on GitHub pages, something that creates processes and cop items without hassle.
+I decided to challenge myself, slowly build an app that runs on GitHub pages, something that creates processes and cop items without hassle.

 For now, I'm just doing quick add to cart links, but from time to time, it'll evolve into something bigger.